Five Terrifyingly Easy and Affordable Halloween Costumes You Can Create at the MakerSpace

 1. Reserve the MakerSpace’s vinyl printer online.

-2. Search for a Cheshire Cat smile on the internet.
+2. Search for a public domain Cheshire Cat smile image on the internet.

-3. Ask MakerSpace staff to help you add cutlines to the photo and the vinyl printer will print and cut the sticker out for you.
+3. Ask MakerSpace staff to help you add cutlines to the image and use the vinyl printer to print and cut the sticker.

 4. When finished printing, peel the sticker off the sheet and stick it on your mask!